tvquizphd/based/README.md

    - Ignore any warnings to save the file.

-2. Double click to unzip and open the "based" folder.
+2. Double click to unzip and open the `based` folder.

 3. Right click and then "Open" the `right_click_to_open` file.